 The Nexsan E-Series and BEAST enterprise class storage systems are capable of being configured with multiple simultaneous RAID levels.
 The traditional RAID levels of 0, 1, 1+0, 4, 5 and 6 are supported, as well as the Nexsan unique levels Accelerated RAID 5S and 6S where parity is stored on dedicated SSD(s) to improve random write IOP performance.
 Also, different drive types can be intermixed within a system.
-Supported drive types are 7,200 rpm and 10,000 rpm SAS hard disks and 1WPD and 3WPD TLC Solid State Disks (SSD) as well as QLC SSD for highly affordable solid state performance.
+Supported drive types are 7,200 rpm SAS hard disks and 1WPD TLC Solid State Disks (SSD) as well as QLC SSD for highly affordable solid state performance.
 These drives are also offered as SED (self-encrypting drives).
 This enables the storage array to be tailored to meet multiple application and budget requirements.

 For example, applications where the data is constantly being read and updated such as a CRM systems, online transactional databases, and applications such as payroll and HR, the storage needs to perform well for random small block writes.
 Whereas for backup applications or web pages that are static nature and can be viewed but not altered, the storage system must perform well in a sequential and caching modes.
 A single storage system that concurrently supports multiple RAID levels and different drive types allows the investment to be maximized, as well as simplifying the management of the storage environment.